Infinidat/infinimetrics-container/README.md

 **Restore**

 The backup tar.gz file should be placed into data/tmp directory (in case the default data directory is different, look at the DATA_DIR variable inside .env.user).
-The following command will restore the file into InfiniMetrics, assuming that the name of the backup file is <backup.tar.gz>:
+The following command will restore the file into InfiniMetrics.

+Example: (assuming that the name of the backup file is <backup.tar.gz>)
 ```
 ./infinimetrics.sh restore /tmp/infinimetrics/<backup.tar.gz>
 ```

-Note: the path to the restore file must start with /tmp/infinimetrics so it can be found inside the container.
+**Note**: the path to the restore file must start with /tmp/infinimetrics so it can be found inside the container.

 ### Installing a custom SSL certificate

-After an installation of self-hosted InfiniMetrics, it is possible to upload a custom SSL certificate.
+Following an installation, it is possible to upload a custom SSL certificate.

 1. Upload the certificate pem file from the InfiniMetrics UI
 2. Restart the nginx container: